 Quality and environment

 Quality and environment are of paramount importance to us.
 As an example, we comply with the ISO 13485 certification in order to guarantee quality for the medical application.
+Being ISO 9001 certified is a testament of our commitment to customer satisfaction and continual improvement.
 At every step of the production process, we guarantee quality for cost efficiency and a low rejection rate of products.
 By achieving the ISO 14001 certification, we take the environment into account.
 With our new production facility built in 2017, we have taken into account the latest energy-saving measures, such as our solar cells, which can cover our energy needs on sunny days.

 All our products and processes comply with strict guidelines such as Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) and Restriction of Hazardous Substances (RoHS).
 Twice a year we inspect all chemicals and substances used if they are compliant with: